hrsh7th/vim-lamp/README.md

     - Snippet support (by vim-vsnip)

 # Status
-Well works but not docummented.
+Well works but not docummented and APIs aren't stable.

 # Setting